isomerpages/govtech-stp/_work-pass-holder-lane/03c-owph-faq.md

   <li><a href="http://www.mom.gov.sg/cancel-entry-individual">EntrePass holders (without Corppass) and their dependants</a></li>
 </ul>

-Once the entry approval is cancelled, you can submit abnother entry application with a new arrival date to bring them in.
+Once the entry approval is cancelled, you can submit another entry application with a new arrival date to bring them in.
 The new application will be subject to the prevailing entry controls.

 ### 4. What should I do if my pass holder falls sick during their SHN?